dart-lang/site-www/src/_guides/language/concurrency/index.md

 but it's mostly about isolates.

-Within an app, all Dart code runs in an _isolate,_ which has a single thread of execution and its own, unshared memory.
+Within an app, all Dart code runs in an _isolate,_ which is conceptually similar to a process.
+Each Dart isolate has a single thread of execution and shares no mutable memory with other isolates.
+Instead of using shared memory, isolates communicate by passing messages.
 Although many Dart apps use only one isolate (the _main isolate_), you can create additional isolates, enabling parallel code execution on multiple processor cores.